 Scenario 2 Create the program in DL-Windows and transfer the program from your computer to an AL-DTM (via an AL-PCI cable)...then transfer the program from the AL-DTM to the lock(s) (via a double-ended mini banana plug).
 The hand-held AL-DTM is useful because you do not have to transport (or find electricity for) your computer.
 Data can also flow in reverse, from the lock, through the AL-DTM, back to the computer for examination.
+The AL-DTM can only be used on the Primary Lock Side where the communication port is located.

 Scenario 3 Use the AL-IR1 Infrared printer to print your lock's audit trail (event log), User Code list, clock settings and software version.
 No cable required.
+The AL-IR1 printer can only be used on the Primary Lock Side where the infrared transmitter LED is located.